 Preparing for Course Registration

 Placement tests are required in certain subjects.
-You will be unable to register for Orientation without first taking placement tests in English, Math, and for some students, Chemistry, and Physics as well.
+You will be unable to register for Orientation without first taking placement tests in English, Math, and for some students, Chemistry and Physics.
 The Chemistry placement test is only required if Chemistry is needed for your major or Educational Goal.
 The Physics placement test is only required for students who intend on taking calculus-based physics.
-Testing information was enclosed in the packet sent to you by the Office of Admissions.
+Additional placement testing information is enclosed in the packet sent to you by the Office of Admissions.

 To complete the Online Orientation Orientation Modules, log into my.UIC.edu and select the UIC Connect tab.